 If you are developing an iOS app yourself, I’m sure that you’ve searched online to find that there are a sea of resources out there.
 One of the best ways to learn code is by writing it yourself; and the quickest way to start writing code is by watching others do it themselves.
 To help you out, we’ve sorted through the sea of videos and learning sites out there, and have compiled a list of video tutorials that we find most useful in learning Objective-C and iOS development.

 Free.
-Stanford University’s 2013/2014 semester course on developing iOS 7 apps for iPhone/iPad.
+Stanford University’s 2013/2014 semester course on developing iOS 7 apps for iPhone/iPad and the 2014/2015 course on iOS 8 apps with Swift.
 Taught by Paul Hegarty and consists of 18 lectures and several assignments.
 Although it’s a great introductory class for iOS app development, having prior experience with the C language and object-oriented programming is very helpful.

 Free 14 day trial.
 Under the iOS Development Track, there are deep dive tutorials such as, “objective-c basics” and “iOS foundations”.
 Project based tutorials such as, “build a simple iPhone app ( ios7 )” and “build a blog reader iPhone app” are there to get you off the ground running.